History of Vanderbilt Commodores football: Rod Dowhower era (1995–1996)

 Rod Dowhower was brought to Vanderbilt from his position as an assistant coach for the NFL's Cleveland Browns amid high hopes that he would build on the momentum of his predecessor DiNardo's tenure.
 However, this never came to pass, as things went downhill very quickly and steadily, as Dowhower's teams was only able to salvage two 2–9 seasons (that included only one conference victory), after which Dowhower resigned under pressure.

 Woody Widenhofer era (1997–2001)

-Long-time and well-respected NFL assistant coach Woody Widenhofer was brought to Vanderbilt amid hopes that he was the right hire and that he would resurrect the seemingly dead Commodores football program.
-He, like his predecessors struggled to find success on the football field, and the high academic standards of the university limited his recruiting possibilities.
-Widenhofer's best season was a mediocre 5–6 1999 season.
+Long-time NFL assistant coach Woody Widenhofer was brought to Vanderbilt amid hopes that he was the right hire and that he would resurrect the seemingly dead Commodores football program.
+He, like his predecessors, struggled to find success on the football field, and the high academic standards of the university limited his recruiting possibilities.
+Widenhofer's best season was a 5–6 1999 season.
 Other than that, the Commodores were unable to win more than three games in a single season, leading to Widenhofer's resignation after five seasons.
 While his on-the-field results weren't very successful, the NCAA announced that Widenhofer graduated a perfect 100% of his players in 2001, the best in the entire country.